-libtracelibtrace is a library for trace processing.
-It supports multiple input methods, including device capture, raw and gz-compressed trace, and sockets; and mulitple input formats, including pcap and DAG.
+libtrace is a library for trace processing.
+It supports multiple input methods, including device capture, raw and gz-compressed trace, and sockets; and multiple input formats, including pcap and DAG.

-Nevil Brownlee has kindly written excellent Ruby bindings for libtrace, allowing for rapid prototyping of passive measurement applications.
-You can download ruby-libtrace from his page, and he also has documentation and examples on how the ruby libtrace bindings can be used.
+Nevil Brownlee has kindly written excellent libtrace bindings for Python, allowing for rapid prototyping of passive measurement applications.
+These bindings are also available on GitHub.
+Comprehensive documentation and examples are also available for the python bindings.

 Christoph Dwertmann has created libtrace RPM packages for both Centos and Fedora.
 The RPM packages can be downloaded from this location.

-Libtrace packages are also available in the official Debian and Ubuntu repositories.
+Libtrace 3 packages are also available in the official Debian and Ubuntu repositories.
 Stable versions of these packages often lag behind the latest release by several versions, however.
-The package names are libtrace3 (the main library), libtrace3-dev (the development headers), libtrace-tools (the tool binaries) and libpacketdump3 (libpacketdump).
+The package names are libtrace3 (the main library), libtrace3-dev (the development headers), libtrace-tools (the tool binaries), libwandio1-dev (libwandio) and libpacketdump3 (libpacketdump).
 The libtrace package is maintained by Matt Brown.

 A libtrace package is also available for Gentoo - thanks to Tim Harder for creating and maintaining the Gentoo package.